-- 1. Negative dilute results may require a retest within 5 days of the original test. - 2.
-Within 5 days after receipt of a positive confirmed test result from the laboratory, the employee/applicant will be notified in writing of the fact that he/she tested positive, the consequences of the testing positive, and the options available to job applicant/employee. - 3.
-If Brenau receives a confirmed positive test, the employee may be temporarily suspended (with or without pay) pending investigation and the job applicant may not be considered for employment. - 4.
-All employees/job applicants have the right to contest the validity of the drug/alcohol screen (Refer to O). - 5.
-Upon receipt of a confirmed positive test, the employee will be subject to disciplinary action (Refer to Q.).
+- 1. Negative dilute results may require a retest within five days of the original test. - 2.
+Within five days after receipt of a positive confirmed test result from the laboratory, the employee/applicant will be notified in writing of the fact that he/she tested positive, the consequences of testing positive, and the options available to the job applicant/employee.

-O. CONTESTING/APPEALING
+- 3. If Brenau receives a confirmed positive test, the employee may be temporarily suspended (with or without pay) pending investigation, and the job applicant may not be considered for employment. - 4.
+All employees/job applicants have the right to contest the validity of the drug/alcohol screen (Refer to section O below). - 5.
+Upon receipt of a confirmed positive test, the employee will be subject to disciplinary action (Refer to section Q below).

-1. Employees/job applicants will be notified of positive results by the lab within 5 days and prior to discussing the results with the employer.
-If the lab is unable to contact the employee/applicant, they will proceed with notifying the employer.
+O. CONTESTING OR APPEALING

-- 2. All employees and applicants have the right to meet with the testing laboratory personnel within 5 days of receiving a positive result to contest or explain their test results.
-These discussions are confidential except that information disclosed may be communicated to personnel within the university or within the lab who need such information in order to make informed decisions regarding test results or decisions concerning the continued employment of the individual. - 3.
-The testing lab will retain samples in accordance with State law, so that an employee may request a retest of the sample at his/her own expense if the employee disagrees with the test result.
-Any additional tests must be conducted on the same specimen as the original test. - 4.
+- 1. Employees/job applicants will be notified of positive results by the lab within five days and before discussing the results with the employer.
+If the lab is unable to contact the employee/applicant, they will proceed with notifying the employer. - 2.
+All employees and applicants have the right to meet with the testing laboratory personnel within five days of receiving a positive result to contest or explain their test results.
+These discussions are confidential except that information disclosed may be communicated to personnel at the university or within the lab who need such information to make informed decisions regarding test results or decisions concerning the individual's continued employment. - 3.
+The testing lab will retain samples in accordance with state law, so an employee may request a retest of the sample at his/her own expense if the employee disagrees with the test result.
+Any additional tests must be conducted on the same specimen as the initial test. - 4.
 If the employee/applicant contends that the positive test result was created by taking of lawful or prescribed substances, the university may suspend the individual without pay pending receipt of information to substantiate such a claim.
 The university's ultimate decision regarding continued employment will not be made until all test results are clear and confirmed.

-P. EMPLOYEE ASSISTANCE
+P. EMPLOYEE ASSISTANCE PROGRAM (EAP) OR REHABILITATION PROGRAMS

 - 1. Brenau recognizes drug abuse as a potential health, safety, and security problem.
-Employees needing help in dealing with such problems are encouraged to use our Employee Assistance Program (EAP) and health insurance plans, as appropriate.
-The costs of referrals outside the EAP are the employee's responsibility; these costs may be covered by the employee's medical insurance. - 2.
-When an employee is participating in rehabilitation or a return to duty program, Brenau has the right to require a drug and/or alcohol test prior to the employee's return to work. - 3.
-If the employee is to be referred to a treatment facility for evaluation, the employee's test results may be made available to the employee's counselor. - 4.
-Refer to FSG 3-04 for detailed information on substance abuse and assistance.
+Employees needing help dealing with such problems are encouraged to use our Employee Assistance Program (EAP) and health insurance plans as appropriate.
+The costs of referrals outside the EAP are the employee's responsibility; the employee's medical insurance may cover these costs. - 2.
+When an employee participates in a voluntary or mandated rehabilitation or a return-to-duty program, Brenau has the right to require a drug and/or alcohol test before returning to work and may require periodic, random testing throughout the year. - 3.
+If an employee is referred to a treatment facility for evaluation, the employee's test results may be made available to the employee's counselor. - 4.
+Refer to SE 3-04 for detailed substance abuse and assistance information.